qpo/retail-prediction/README.md

 # retail-prediction is a course project in MSiA401 - predictive statistics
-# Local change to file.
+# Don't like that up here.